 - social norms

 Take the time to consider these aspects to build a complex world for your characters to interact with.

 Particularly in fantasy and sci-fi worlds, a lot of planning goes into establishing a convincing and engaging story setting that can either add to your plot or take away from it.

 #3 – Plot

-Your plot is the actual story–what happens, when, how, why, and what’s the result?
+Your plot is probably the most obvious part of a story.
+It’s the actual story–what happens, when, how, why, and what’s the result?